 Spotting is also considered normal shortly before and after your period.
 Mid-cycle spotting is questionable.
 Some women do experience spotting at ovulation, which would be considered normal, but low progesterone levels can also cause spotting as well as the short and frequent variety of an irregular period.
 Progesterone maintains and thickens the uterine lining for pregnancy.
-It’s fall, and the rise of estrogen, is actually what causes your period to begin.
+It’s fall and the rise of estrogen is actually what causes your period to begin.
 This is why low levels can cause abnormal mid-cycle spotting.
-If you aren’t trying to conceive, birth control is one of the most commonly prescribed methods of balancing sex hormones.
-If you are, I highly recommend giving the herb Vitex a try.
-While slow acting, it is often effective.
+If you aren’t trying to conceive, birth control is one of the most commonly prescribed methods of fixing symptoms caused be imbalances in sex hormones.
+If you are TTC, I highly recommend giving the herb Vitex try.
+While slow acting, it’s often effective.

 It should be noted that sometimes other bleeding can be mistaken for spotting.
 For example, cervical or vaginal wall bleeding can look like spotting.
 Sex is a common culprit for this type of bleeding.
 Implantation bleeding can also be mistaken for spotting.
 This bleeding occurs when a fertilized egg implants (no sooner than 6 days after intercourse).
 You can read more about implantation bleeding here.

-No ovulation: An absence of ovulation altogether, a missing domino, usually causes more pronounced irregular periods.
-A lack of ovulation is the sort of thing that causes more than one perceived missed period without pregnancy.
-The reality is it is one very long cycle.
-Anovulatory cycles can be cause by the inability to produce a mature egg, either by low FSH or low egg reserve (you are born with a set number of immature eggs) or by luteinizing hormone defects which prevent the egg from releasing or ovarian defects such as cysts (which can also be caused by eggs that fail to release).
 If you don’t ovulate, nothing triggers progesterone to rise.
-In this case, estrogen eventually fails to maintain the lining it has been developing or you ovulate very, very late and you have bleeding.
+In this case, estrogen eventually fails to maintain the lining it has been developing or you ovulate very, very late, and you have bleeding.
 This bleeding may occur before your period was due, on time, or far after depending on your own estrogen levels.
 Consistent lack of ovulation can create prolonged absence of menstruation, frequent periods, or very irregular periods with or without spotting.

-Medications: Second, medications can alter sex hormone balance.
+Second, medications can alter sex-hormone balance.
 Particularly those containing estrogen or progesterone or that have an effect on these hormones.
 Again, this would be something that you began taking shortly before the irregular or missed period occurred.

-Breastfeeding: An absence of periods while breastfeeding is entirely normal.
+An absence of periods while breastfeeding is entirely normal.
 You may also experience irregularities.
-As this is an in-depth topic, and this article is already over 1,000 words, you can read more about breastfeeding periods here.
+As this is an in-depth topic, and this page is already over 1,000 words, you can read more about breastfeeding periods here.

-Menopause: As mentioned earlier you are born with all the eggs you’ll ever have, as you age this reservoir depletes and you will eventually cease menstruation.
-This is most common around age 40, so if you experience a late, irregular or missed period and are close to this age, it may be a possible cause.
+As mentioned earlier you are born with all the eggs you’ll ever have, as you age this reservoir depletes and you will eventually cease menstruation.
+This is most common after age 35, so if you experience a late, irregular or missed period and are close to this age, it may be a possible cause.

 You may also find relevant: